pangeacyber/pangea-integration-auth0-embargo/integration/installation_guide.md

 1. Configure Pangea Secure Audit Log and Embargo services following [the configuration guide](https://pangea.cloud/docs/getting-started/configure-services/).
 2. When you create your token in the guide, make sure it has access to both Secure Audit Log and Embargo
-3. Save your Pangea token and Audit log ConfigId
+3. Save your Pangea token and Pangea domain

 ## Add the Auth0 Action

 **Note:** Once the Action is successfully deployed, All asigned flows will be affected by this integration.
 Before activating the integration in production, [install and verify this Action on a test tenant](https://auth0.com/docs/get-started/auth0-overview/create-tenants/set-up-multiple-environments).

-1. Select **Add Integration** (at the top of this page).
+1. Select **Add Integration** (at the top of this page)
-1. Read the necessary access requirements, and select **Continue**.
+1. Read the necessary access requirements, and select **Continue**
 1. Configure the integration using the following fields:
-   * CONFIGID - The ConfigId that you saved from the Pangea Secure Audit Log service.
+   * DOMAIN - The Pangea domain for the organization
    * TOKEN - The token that you saved from the Pangea configuration guide which has access to Secure Audit Log and Embargo
-1. Add the integration to your Library by selecting **Create**.
+1. Add the integration to your Library by selecting **Create**
-1. In the modal that appears, select the **Add to flow** link.
+1. In the modal that appears, select the **Add to flow** link
-1. Drag the Action into the desired location in the flow.
+1. Drag the Action into the desired location in the flow
-1. Select **Apply Changes**.
+1. Select **Apply Changes**

 ## Results